Neural Koopman prior for data assimilation: Background and related works

-In order to not rely on this assumption anymore, some other works~\cite{Lusch, LRAN, Morton, CompositionalKoopman, Azencot, ICASSP} do not constrain a trivial link between the KIS and the state space, and instead train another neural network to reconstruct the state variables from the learnt observation functions.
-In this case, the network learning the KIS and the network that reconstructs the state space from it form an autoencoder.
-This framework is theoretically more powerful since it only assumes a nonlinear relationship between the KIS and the state space.
+In order not to rely on this assumption anymore, some other works~\cite{Lusch, LRAN, Morton, CompositionalKoopman, Azencot, ICASSP} do not constrain a trivial link between the KIS and the state space spanned by $(f_1,...,f_n)$.
+In this case, it is necessary to train another neural network to reconstruct the state variables from the learnt observation functions.
+Then, the network learning the KIS and the network that reconstructs the state space from it form an autoencoder by definition.
+This framework is theoretically more powerful than the previous ones since it only assumes a nonlinear relationship between the KIS and the state space.
+The model that we describe in Section~\ref{Training} and use throughout this work belongs to this category of approaches.

-Among these methods, \cite{Lusch}, which we refer to as DeepKoopman in this paper, learns an auxiliary network that outputs eigenvalues as a function of the encoded state of the system while others learn a fixed matrix $\mathbf{K}$. \cite{Azencot} learns two distinct matrices for the forward and backward evolutions, in order to favor the consistency of the latent dynamics.
-A good indicator for the stability of long run predictions is that the eigenvalues of the learnt Koopman matrix should be located on the unit circle, which may encourage us to look for matrices with such eigenvalues.
-Among those are orthogonal matrices, which have many desirable properties.
-Most importantly, they lead to constrain the dynamics to be periodic.
-We detail the reason why this is true in Appendix~\ref{orthogonality}.
+Of particular interest for this study are~\cite{Lusch} and~\cite{Azencot}, which we will compare our model against in Section~\ref{ExperimentsSimulated}.
+The model of~\cite{Lusch}, which we refer to as DeepKoopman, learns an auxiliary network that outputs eigenvalues as a function of the encoded state of the system.
+Therefore, it computes a new matrix $\mathbf{K}$ for each time step, while most Koopman autoencoder models, including ours, learn a fixed matrix $\mathbf{K}$ which is invariantly used for advancing any encoded state in time.
+The model of~\cite{Azencot} learns two distinct matrices $\mathbf{K} \in \mathbb{R}^{d \times d}, \mathbf{D} \in \mathbb{R}^{d \times d}$ for the forward and backward evolutions.
+They are respectively trained with a forward and a backward prediction loss, and linked through an additional consistency loss term in order to favor the consistency of the latent dynamics.
+This consistency loss is expressed as

+where $\mathbf{M}_{k*}$ and $\mathbf{M}_{*k}$ respectively denote the upper $k$ rows and leftmost $k$ columns of a matrix $\mathbf{M}$, and $||.||_F$ is the Frobenius norm.
+This loss term roughly means that $\mathbf{K}$ and $\mathbf{D}$ are encouraged to be close to each other's inverse.
+The computational cost of computing it scales in $\mathcal{O}(d^4)$, so that it can only be used with a reasonably small latent dimension $d$.